 - to apply to the Company Law Board for relief in case of oppression;

 - to apply to the Company Law Board for relief in case of mismanagement;

 - to apply to the Court for winding up of the Company;

 - to share in the surplus on winding up;

 - to have a share certificate issued to him in respect of his shares.

-At Registration Arena, we are continuously available to help you understand how to register a farmer producer company.
-Producer Company Registration in India can be done through Registration Arena in all major cities including Hyderabad, Mumbai, and New Delhi, Chennai, Kolkata & all other Indian cities.
+At Registration Arena, we help register farmer producer company.
+Producer Company Registration in India can be done through Registration Arena in all major cities such as Hyderabad, Mumbai, and New Delhi, Chennai, Kolkata & all other cities in India.